digitalcoyote/NuGetDefense/README.md

 ## Prerelease

 This prerelease uses the NVD 2.0 API and does not support offline NVD scanning.
-If you need offline scanning, wait for a future release or use the current stable release.
+This includes offline vuln data support that is updatable using the dotnet tool.

 ## Features